lsrur/inspector/README.md

 <code>http://myapp.dev/contacts?id=1&laravel_inspector=dump</code>

-Thus, Laravel Inspector wont interrumpt your code excecution and be only activated by a terminable middleware.
+Thus, Laravel Inspector wont be activated until the a terminable middleware is reached.

 ## <a name="exceptions"></a>Exceptions